lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 }
 ```

-> Note that it's important for the form to be declared as a `data` variable so that it can be reactive.
+Note that it's important for the form to be declared as a `data` variable so that it can be reactive.

-Now we can use that form object in our template like this — I have omitted most of the styling to keep things to the point.
+Now we can use that form object in our template like this.

+<small>I have omitted most of the styling to keep things to the point.</small>

 ```html
 <!-- Name field. -->